nocobase/website/content/articles/nocobase-vs-powerapps/index.md

 ![Platform Guarantee](https://static-docs.nocobase.com/15-d05ap7.png)

-However, since Power Apps' main servers are deployed overseas, users in mainland China may be affected by network connection quality when accessing the platform, potentially experiencing some delays in editor loading, page switching, and other operations.
 For teams or projects with high real-time requirements, it is recommended to conduct network tests in advance or optimize with localized deployment strategies.

 ### Comparison Summary